MD-AHTESHAMUDDIN/Real-Time-Anomaly-Detector/README.md

 # Real-Time-Anomaly-Detector
 A real-time anomaly detection framework using APIs and statistical models for time-series data.

-A real-time anomaly detection framework using APIs and statistical models for time-series data.

 ## Overview
 This project implements anomaly detection techniques to monitor and flag outliers in time-series data in real time.